When to plant Lilies in Dixie County, FL

 Dixie County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 11 and first fall frost is November 23.

-Dixie County County sits in USDA Zone 9a.
+Dixie County sits in USDA Zone 9a.
 Lilies grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Lilies grow in Dixie County County's climate?
+Can Lilies grow in Dixie County's climate?

 Your Dixie County Garden Planner — Free